-In order to be valid, a Spanish Will must be signed by the testator (the person that is making the Spanish Will) in the presence of two witnesses.
+To make a valid will, a testator (the person that is making the Spanish Will) has to sign the Spanish Will in the presence of two witnesses.
 The heirs need to pay Spanish Inheritance Tax over their new assets in Spain.
 The person that inherits your property is called the Heredero.
 The Spanish Will is kept safe in the Registry of Wills (Registro General de Actos de Ultima Voluntad), and the notary where it was signed.

 Inheritance Law in Spain is based on the principle of intestate succession.
 This means that if you don’t make a Will, your assets in Spain will be distributed according to specific rules set out by the government.
 So it’s important to understand these rules before you decide whether or not to make a Will.

 The first thing you need to know is that, in Spain, there is a hierarchy of heirs.
 The closest relatives will inherit your assets first, and only if they don’t exist will more distant relatives inherit.
 This hierarchy is as follows: children and grandchildren, parents, spouse, siblings, nieces and nephews, more distant relatives, and the state.
 As you can imagine there might be several reasons why you might want to create a Spanish Will.
 These could include:

 - You want to ensure that your Spanish assets are distributed in a different sequence than the Inheritance Law

 - You want to leave something to someone who is not in the hierarchy of heirs, such as a friend or charity

 - You want to disinherit someone who would otherwise inherit under the intestate rules, such as a child from a previous

 Get help with your Inheritance in Spain from a professional.
 Contact SpainDesk

 Making a Spanish Will and the Spanish Inheritance Tax